nleaf/nleaf.github.io/awards-and-accolades.md

   description: |-
     For the third consecutive year, Expedient has been positioned in Gartner’s Magic Quadrant for Disaster Recovery as a Service.

-    Expedient’s Push Button DR enables complete network failover without IP and DNS changes, and with a sub-10 minute RTO – keeping your business running in the most critical times.
+    Expedient’s Push Button DR enables complete network failover without IP and DNS changes and with a sub-10 minute RTO – keeping your business running in the most critical times.

+    The 11 solutions providers in the Magic Quadrant were evaluated by Gartner analysts on several criteria, including completeness of vision and ability to execute solutions.
   icon: "/uploads/EXP_MagicQuadrant-1.svg"
   title: '2019 Gartner Magic Quadrant '
   headline: Disaster Recovery as a Service